-"Low-income customers" are households with incomes that would qualify for

-CARE pursuant to Pub.
+"Low-income customers" are households with incomes that would qualify for CARE pursuant to Pub.
 Util.
 Code §739.1(a) and D.16-11-022 at 18 (or as updated in a successor decision).
 As noted above, for a household of four the income threshold is \$52,400 through May 31, 2021.
 The threshold is updated regularly in the CARE proceeding, A.19-11-003, et. al.

-"Low cost broadband plans" are subscriptions costing no more than a benchmark price, currently \$40 per month, and consistent with affordability requirements in the Decision.
+"Low cost broadband plans" are subscriptions costing no more than a benchmark price, currently \$40 per month, and available to all customers that are consistent with affordability requirements in the Decision and section 9.11 in this document.
 This definition may be updated from time to time consistent with inflation, analysis and findings from the Commission Affordability proceeding, and related federal and state activities.
 The benchmark price and requirement can be modified by a waiver process to account, for example, for inflation.